 Medical schools now train physicians to identify symptoms of malingering.
 As a result, when you see a doctor, tell the truth, don't overstate your symptoms and always have the attitude that you want to feel better and that you would work if you could.

 Problem #4: Evidence of drug seeking behavior.
 I have seen instances where a patient will see two different physicians for the same problem, each of whom prescribes a narcotic pain killer.
 Besides being unhealthy and dangerous, this type of behavior will damage your chances at recovering Social Security.
-In fact, a Judge can deny your case if he feels that drug or alcohol abuse is a material contributing factor to your inability to work.
+In fact, a judge can deny your case if he feels that drug or alcohol abuse is a material contributing factor to your inability to work.

 If you call your doctor asking or demanding a refill of a pain killing medication, that request will go into your record.
 If your medical condition is one that requires narcotic pain killers, discuss with your doctor your concerns about continued use and possible addiction.
 You want your doctor to see you as a reluctant consumer of pain killing medications.

 Problem #5: History of alcohol or drug abuse.
-If you have a history of alcohol or drug abuse, you can expect that the Judge will want to know more about this part of your life.
+If you have a history of alcohol or drug abuse, you can expect that the judge will want to know more about this part of your life.
 Help yourself by attending Alcoholics Anonymous or a drug abuse support group.
 Demonstrate that you have been sober and compliant with your sobriety program.
 Recognize that any lapses on your part will hurt your case.
 And finally, don't lie about your past or any drug or alcohol problems.
-There is a good chance that your medical record will expose this problem to the Judge.
+There is a good chance that your medical record will expose this problem to the judge.

-As you might imagine, the Judge did not believe him.
+As you might imagine, the judge did not believe him.
 Further, by lying about his drug use, my client called into question the truthfulness of his other testimony.

 Problem #6: Lack of current medical records.
-When you fill out your Application for Benefits, Social Security asks for the name, address and phone number of all of your physicians and health care providers.
+When you fill out your application for benefits, Social Security asks for the name, address and phone number of all of your physicians and health care providers.
 If you leave one out, those records will not be part of your file.
 Further, if you are denied, the denial letter will identify which records had been received and were used to make the decision.

 You need to take an active role to make sure that Social Security has an updated list of all physicians and current records.
 Read any denial notices.
 Encourage your doctor's office to cooperate with Social Security.
 Help build a solid medical record by asking your doctor to create a letter or fill out a form that identifies the specific work like activities that you can no longer perform.

 Here's another tip.
 If your reconsideration appeal is denied, you will receive a denial notice.
 You then must request a hearing (Form HA-501-U5) within 60 days from that denial.
-If you fail to appeal within this 60 day period, your claim will be closed and you will have to start all over again.
-Your hearing may not be scheduled for 8 months to a year -- possibly even longer.
+If you fail to appeal within this 60-day period, your claim will be closed and you will have to start all over again.
+Your hearing may not be scheduled for eight months to a year -- possibly even longer.
 During this period, no one will be updating your medical record unless you or your lawyer do.
 Why?